Alexei Semenov (mathematician): Teaching and Research Positions

-Author of over 200 scientific papers in mathematics, computer science and education.
+He is the author of over 200 scientific papers in mathematics, computer science and education.

 International Activities

 Alexei Semenov participated in numerous international activities of mathematical and ICT educators.

 Alexei Semenov's vision was supported and disseminated by UNESCO with the help of recommendations for primary education as well as for general education.
-Later he participated in the teams led by Ivan Kalaš, that created recommendations for preschool education and primary education.
+Later, he participated in the teams led by Ivan Kalaš that created recommendations for preschool education and primary education.
 He participated in the creation of UNESCO recommendations on ICT for teacher education.
-Prof. Alexei Semenov's activities and influence were recognized by UNESCO Prize on ICT in Education.
+Professor Alexei Semenov's activities and influence were later recognized by UNESCO Prize on ICT in Education.

 Alexei Semenov was the national coordinator of Second Information Technology in Education Study: SITES 2006, member of International Task Force on Teachers for Education 2030, etc.

-In 1989 he initiated and played a critical role in the return of international organization on technologies in education ORT (originated in StPetersburg in 1880) into USSR and Central Europe, serves as a member of Board of Trustees and co-chair of Academic Advisory Council of the organization.
+In 1989, he initiated and played a critical role in the return of international organization on technologies in education ORT (originated in St. Petersburg in 1880) into USSR and Central Europe, where he served as a member of Board of Trustees and co-chair of Academic Advisory Council of the organization.

-In 2007–2009 he served as a member of the Executive Committee of the International Commission on Mathematical Instruction.
+In 2007–2009, he served as a member of the Executive Committee of the International Commission on Mathematical Instruction.